rcemper/IRIS-easy-ECP-workbench/README.md

 The whole setup runs code-based during the start-up of your instance.
 In that sense, it is also a portable coding example using ZPM and the objectscript-docker-template

-It's a fast setup of ECP client / sever with almost no manual intervention
+It's a fast setup of ECP client / server with almost no manual intervention
 with everything included in the repository available from OEX.
 _Except:_
 As the default community-license doesn't include multi-server-features (ECP) you might